 A total of 39\ law students participated in the Innocence Project classes and/or clinics in 2015.
 The breakdown is as follows.
-First, 9 students in the fall and 7 students in the spring took the regular Innocence Class and Clinic course offering.
-For the first time we had several students take an "Advanced IP Clinic."
-The advanced clinical offering, which required students to provide a minimum of 240 clinical hours, was made available to students who had previously taken the regular IP class and clinic.
-We had 2 advanced IP students in the fall and 1 in the spring.
-TMSLIP also had a student from the Texas Legislative Internship Program in the spring of 2015.

-In 2015 we modified its summer volunteer program to make it a full-time internship.
-The internship required that students volunteer full-time at the Project for a minimum of 8 weeks, we had 3 summer interns.
-The project also had 5 non-law student volunteers, 1 in each semester.
-These volunteers were a graduate student, an undergraduate student, a SJCCPP student, and a high school student.
-The Project also had the assistance of 3 ECI "Administrative" part-time law students, that is, students who were paid by the Law School on a rotating semester basis to assist with paralegal and
+First, 8 students in the fall and 7 students in the spring took the regular Innocence Class and Clinic course offering.
+The TMSLIP had 2 advanced IP students in the fall and 1 in the spring.
+TMSLIP also had its largest Summer Student Volunteer Internship Program (Internship) this year.
+Eight TMSL students, two non-law students and a graduate law student from the University of Wolverhampton, England, (UK) participated in the Internship program this year.
+The Internship is a volunteer program, participating students are not paid and do not receive credit for participating in the program.
+The program is therefore a Pro Bono program and provides law students an avenue to start giving free legal services to the community prior to graduating law school.
+The Internship requires that students work fulltime in the program for a minimum of 8 weeks beginning on the first Monday in June, and ending on the last Friday in July.
+The TMSL students were chosen through a recruitment process that started in March of 2016.
+More than 30 students applied for the positions available, the application process included submissions of writing samples, grades, recommendations and an interview, simulating traditional legal hiring practices.
+The summer program began with a three day orientation.
+During orientation students were provided with training in investigative and case development skills and were given an over view of actual innocence law, the main causes of wrongful convictions of the innocent, and methods and strategies for undoing wrongful convictions. in the summer.
+The administrative students worked up to 10 hours per week for 12 weeks in the spring and fall, and up to 20 hours in the summer.
+Their responsibilities revolved around initial intake, filing, letter writing, other administrative tasks, and first line questionnaire review.

 This total does not include the ECI's administrative law students, nor non-law students volunteers.
 Students who participated at the IP in more than role are only counted once.
-A total of 46 students participated in the project in 2015.
-In addition to the 39 students in the IP class and clinics there were 4 non-law student volunteers, and 3 admin law students.
-The admin students worked at the project year round, and it should be noted that 4 students participated in at least two different roles at the IP. administrative tasks associated with the Project, the number was increased to three in the summer.
-The administrative students worked up to 10 hours per week for 12 weeks in the spring and fall, and up to 20 hours in the summer.
-Their responsibilities revolved around initial intake, filing, letter writing, other administrative tasks, and first line questionnaire review.
-TMSL students gave a total of 4,365 hours of investigation on their cases during the past year, and as a group received a total of 191 hours of direct one-on-one supervision of their cases.
+In addition to the students in the IP class and clinics there were non-law student volunteers, and 3 admin law students per semester.
+The admin students worked at the project year round.

+TMSL students gave a total of 4,365 hours of investigation on their cases during the past year, and as a group received a total of 191 hours of direct one-onone supervision of their cases.
 The students were able to start or continue investigations on 139 cases, and were able to reach the conclusion that we should close 37 of those cases.
 The remaining cases continue to be investigated.